grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 ### Exercise 5: The syntax of `define` (Driver B)

-From the previous exercise , you should have concluded that `define` is _not_ an expression!
+From the previous exercise, you should have concluded that `define` is _not_ an expression!
 We certainly do not seem to be able to put a `define` form anywhere an expression is expected.
 Consequently, we must ask ourselves: what syntactic category is a `define` and how does it relate to expressions?